Hello. I am Deepak Kundu, an avid book reader and quotes collector. As a hobby, I collect interesting quotes from the books that I read.

-Namaste friends.
-This post is a collection of quotes from the book - Noise by Daniel Kahneman, Olivier Sibony, et al. Noise is a revolutionary exploration of why people make bad judgments and how to make better ones.
+This post is a collection of 40 quotes from the book - Noise by Daniel Kahneman, Olivier Sibony and Cass R. Sunstein.
+I hope you find these quotes useful.

 Wherever there is judgment, there is noise - and more of it than you think.